Share this Article

 Location: Delivery is only available in Manhattan below 114th Street, and you can check availability for your zip code here.

-The bottom line: If you really want that Brie from Murray’s but you also need to be responsible and buy real meals too.
+The bottom line: If you really want that Brie from Murray’s without going into Manhattan.

 The lowdown: Farm to People was founded in 2013 as a subscription service delivering fresh, seasonal produce directly from farms plus artisanal products from small and local brands.
 Their produce is not genetically modified, their meat, dairy, and egg products are all cage-fee and are mostly organic and GMO-free.
 You pick one of their farm box bases and then customize, essentially like a farmer’s market delivered to your door.
 They also offer á la carte shopping.